rickyzhang82/telepresence/docs/troubleshooting.md

       targetPort: http
 ```

-Telepresence's mutating webhook will refrain from injecting an init-container when the `targetPort` is a name.
-Instead,
+Telepresence injects an init-container into the pods of a workload, only if at least one service specifies a numeric
+`tagertPort` that references a `containerPort` in the workload.
+When this isn't the case, it will instead do the
-it will do the following during the injection of the traffic-agent:
+following during the injection of the traffic-agent:

 1. Rename the designated container's port by prefixing it (i.e., containerPort: http becomes containerPort: tm-http).
 2. Let the container port of our injected traffic-agent use the original name (i.e., containerPort: http).